-Day 42 post-CBT: All patients surviving to at least day 14 post-CBT.

-Day 100 post-CBT: All patients not experiencing secondary graft failure.
-Complete at day

-100 or at time of death if patient dies between day 42 and day 100.

-Secondary graft failure: All patients experiencing secondary graft failure.
+Day 42 pos Day 100 po Secondary g All patients surviving to at least day 14 post-CBT.
+All patients not experiencing secondary graft failure.
+Complete at day 100 or at time of death if patient dies between day 42 and day 100.
+All patients experiencing secondary graft failure.
 Note: The COBLT Name Code is the first 3 letters of the patient's last name.

-Note: The COBLT Recipient ID is assigned by the MCC at the time a preliminary search form filled in.
+Note: The COBLT Recipient ID is assigned by the MCC at the time a preliminary search form is submitted.
 Note: Center code should be completed using your center's 3-digit NMDP code.

-Note: If "Other" is used for any data item, then the corresponding "Specify" text must be
+Note: If "Other" is used for any data item, then the corresponding "Specify" text must be filled in.